 NHSGG&C will develop clinical speciality protocols to direct patients to the appropriate speciality teams; with the benefit of implementing virtual signposting and direction without the need for patents to have an unnecessary attendance to the ED.
 Implementation will be further supported by protocol driven pathways and the five initial speciality areas of focus have been proposed as:

-ENT
+- ENT

-Ophthalmology
+- Ophthalmology

-Maternity
+- Maternity

-Head injury
+- Head injury

-Nursing Homes referrals
+- Nursing Homes referrals

 The end point objective of the Greater Glasgow and Clyde Flow Navigation Centre will be to provide co-ordination of care across the NHS Greater Glasgow and Clyde system.
 The provision of Unscheduled Care Services involves complex clinical pathways, which will require a system wide approach to care, involving the six Health and Social Care Partnerships in the ongoing model and pathway development.
+Additional patient pathways such as MSK physio will be added.